florian-beetz/bachelor-thesis/thesis.md

 In 2009 Oracle acquired Sun and since then is the maintainer of the language [@Oracle2015].

-Since then, Java has a very good history of being backwards compatible with previous releases [@Marx2016; @Oracle2018d; @Oracle2018f; @Oracle2018; @Oracle2018a; @Oracle2018b; @Oracle2018c; @Oracle2018e].
+Since its origin, Java has a very good history of being backwards compatible with previous releases [@Marx2016; @Oracle2018d; @Oracle2018f; @Oracle2018; @Oracle2018a; @Oracle2018b; @Oracle2018c; @Oracle2018e].
 According to Oracle, incompatibilities usually occur only in rarely used edge- cases, or when new keywords were introduced in the language, such as `strictfp`